Accessibility & Translation

 Alastair Da Costa

-Alastair has over 25 years of international board and executive level leadership experience.
-He is currently Chair of Capital City College Group, which through mergers in 2016 and 2017 became one of the largest further education college groups in the UK.
+Alastair has over 25 years of international board and executive-level leadership experience.
 He is a board director/Council member of The London School of Economics and Chair of the digital education business, 01 Founders Limited, which provides innovative coding and software development training leading to employment for a diverse cohort of learners.
-Alastair previously served as a Council member of the University of Sussex and from August 2022 will take up the role as Chair and Pro-Chancellor of The University of Leeds.
+Alastair previously served as a Council member of the University of Sussex and has now taken the role of Pro-Chancellor of The University of Leeds.

 Alastair has also served as executive director of a leadership development company, as Executive Chair of a boutique executive search business and was the first CEO of an international youth charity.